 - Sprinkle half a teaspoon of cinnamon over your dog's food bowl, it's completely safe to use every day but it's especially helpful when your dog has kennel cough.

-- Lemon mixed with honey remedy – Honey is an antibacterial and lemon contains Vitamin C, which will strengthen your dog’s immune system.
+Lemon mixed with honey remedy - Honey is an antibacterial and lemon contains Vitamin C, which will strengthen your dog's immune system.
 These natural remedies can clear your dog's throat and minimize coughing.
 They also contain antioxidants and flavonoids that will help your pup get better.

 - Mix two tablespoons of honey, one teaspoon of lemon juice and half a cup of water.
 Give this remedy to your dog twice a day.
-You can also give your dog one tablespoon of honey, ideally raw.
+You can also give your dog one teaspoon of honey, ideally raw.
 However, take into account that honey is high in sugar, so don't overoptimize.

 - Measure one teaspoon and give three times per day.